 SECTION 1.
 DETERMINATION AND RIGHTS OF MEMBERS

+This corporation has five levels of membership:

+Single: Individual.

+Household: family.

+Bronze: Two years of membership dues paid per person.

+Silver: Three years of membership dues paid per person.

+Life: A life time membership of dues paid per individual.

+If circumstances so dictate, the Board may suspend one or more of these categories.
+The Board also reserves the right give honorarium memberships upon Board approval.

-The corporation shall have only one class of members.
-No member shall hold more than one membership in the corporation.
-Except as expressly provided in or authorized by the Articles of Incorporation, the Bylaws of this corporation, or provisions of law, all memberships shall have the same rights, privileges, restrictions and conditions.
+No Member shall hold more than one Membership in the corporation.
+Except as expressly provided in or authorized by the Articles of Incorporation, the Bylaws of this corporation, or provisions of law, all Memberships shall have the same rights, privileges, restrictions and conditions.

 SECTION 2.
 QUALIFICATIONS OF MEMBERS

-The qualifications for membership in this corporation are as follows:
+The qualifications for Membership in this corporation are as follows:

-A member must have reached their majority as defined in this state AND
+A Member must have reached their majority as defined in this state, AND

-A member shall reside in and around Fiddletown, as defined by a residence serviced by the Fiddletown Post Office OR
+A Member shall reside in and around Fiddletown, as defined by a residence serviced by the Fiddletown Post Office, OR

-A member shall own property serviced by the Fiddletown Post Office OR
+A Member shall own property serviced by the Fiddletown Post Office, OR

-A member shall have expressed an interest in helping to promote the purposes of this corporation.
+A Member shall have expressed an interest in helping to promote the purposes of this corporation.

 SECTION 3.
 ADMISSION OF MEMBERS

-Applicants shall be admitted to membership after paying their dues.
-Voting rights shall be limited to members having attended two meetings of the membership within the previous 12 months.
+Applicants shall be admitted to Membership after paying their dues.
+Voting rights shall be given to those in good standing and have been a Member for no less than one year.

 SECTION 4.
 FEES AND DUES

-The annual dues payable to the corporation by members shall be ten dollars ($10.00). .

-Dues shall be payable on January 1 of each year.
+Member dues shall be payable on January 1 of each year.

 Members joining after September 30 of each year shall only prepay the next year's dues.